overhangio/tutor/README.rst

 Extensive documentation is available online: https://docs.tutor.overhang.io/

+.. _readme_support_start:

 Support
 -------

 To get community support, go to the official discussion forums: https://discuss.overhang.io.

+.. _readme_support_end:

+.. _readme_contributing_start:

 Contributing
 ------------

-We go to great lengths to make it as easy as possible for people to run Open edX inside Docker containers.
-If you have an improvement idea, feel free to first discuss it on the `Tutor forum <https://discuss.overhang.io>`_.
+We are very much open to new ideas, features for Tutor.
+If you have an improvement idea, feel free to first discuss it on the `Tutor forums <https://discuss.overhang.io>`_.
+If you are not quite familiar with Open edX or if you need technical advice, the forums are a great place to start, too.
 Did you find an issue with Tutor?
-Please first make sure that it's related to Tutor, and not an issue with Open edX.
+Please first make sure that it's related to Tutor, and not an upstream issue with Open edX.
 Then, `open an issue on Github <https://github.com/regisb/tutor/issues/new>`_. `Pull requests <https://github.com/regisb/tutor/pulls>`_ will be happily examined, too!

+.. _readme_contributing_end: